Amoenus/novela-amoenus-blog/content/post/there-is-no-wrong-way-to-develop-software.md

 Think.
 Will the opinion of others hinder your ability to solve the problems in your day-to-day life?

 Some argue that using specific language, framework or pattern will allow you to make fewer mistakes.
-This misguided.
+This is misguided.
 It is with real complexity and a high volume of code where real problems arise.
 Difficulties come from the sheer amount of code and inter-connection within it.
 Regardless of the language or methodologies you use.

 All these patterns, frameworks, etc. help you to bootstrap your project at the very start.
 They are very helpful when the amount of code is very small.